OwaisAnsari118/APB-Protocol/README.md

 # APB Waveform
 ![Screenshot 2025-04-07 133316](https://github.com/user-attachments/assets/942ca26c-7f33-4696-b692-ffdf71d8ad6b)

-# Why APB takes so many clocks for transfer
+# Why APB takes so many clocks for transfer?

 * When the transfer begins from IDLE, it takes 3 clocks to complete without any backpressure from slave
 * When there are back to back transfers it still takes 2 clocks to complete without any backpressure from slave